Learning to Say NO in Relationships

 Do you feel stressed by the demands that others are placing on you and upset that there’s never enough time for yourself or any consideration for your needs?

-If you answered yes to these questions, it is likely that you have a pattern of people-pleasing.
+If you answered yes to these questions, you may have a pattern of people-pleasing.

 Whatever the circumstances, you likely developed a fear that people will reject you or stop caring for you if you don’t do whatever you can to keep things harmonious and make them happy.